This post may contain affiliate links.

-If you’re wondering how to make a simple vegetable soup phenomenally delicious, look no further than pistou.
-It’s very similar to Italian pesto, which I’ve pledged my love to over and over and over and over (and that’s not all!) on this blog, but pistou is of French origin and is made without nuts and, in its most classic form, without cheese.
+If you're wondering how to make a simple vegetable soup phenomenally delicious, look no further than pistou.
+It's very similar to Italian pesto, which I've pledged my love to over and over including classic basil pesto, almond pesto (and that's not all!) on this blog, but pistou is of French origin and is made without nuts and, in its most classic form, without cheese.

 Though fall and winter aren't the seasons for fresh basil, it seems you can always find it.
 Or, maybe you've been wise (I wish I had been!) and made a huge batch of pesto or pistou from a glut of summer basil and have frozen it in ice cube trays to use during the colder months.
 For this soup, I found fresh basil at a street market - one of the many markets we've visited during our stay here.

 Learning to navigate the farmer's markets in Paris begins as overwhelm when you don't speak the language, but it's worth the effort even if you never learn how to ask for things beyond the smile and mime.

 There are dozens of street markets across the city that pop up throughout the week (here's a wonderful schedule of them by day of the week).
 The markets are separated into stalls: fruit and vegetables (legumes), cheese (fromage) and sometimes yogurt, meat, fish and seafood, bread and pastries, prepared foods like pasta and pies, and still others that have spices, nuts, dried fruits, honey and conserves.
 Then there are stalls with clothing, others with leather goods and more.